Analytic language: List of analytic languages

 Synthetic languages that encounter heavy influence, or become creolized, often become more analytic, as the complex rules of synthesis break down.
-Thus many of these languages are ones like English or Mandarin that became a significant admixture of more than one language (with English, this includes Old English, Norman French, Latin, Danish, and Common Brittonic), or are new languages made from old ones, like Haitian Creole.
+Thus, many of these languages are like English or Mandarin in being significant admixtures of more than one language (with English, these languages include Old English, Norman French, Latin and Old Norse); or are new languages made from earlier ones, like Haitian Creole.